-Checklist 7 Permanency Planning
+Permanency Planning

-Permanency planning hearings occur when custody has been removed from a parent, guardian, or custodian.
+Permanency planning hearings occur when custody has been removed from a parent, guardian, or custodian or the child is residing with a caretaker.
 The court is required to make numerous statutory findings at the permanency planning stage.
 However, the statutory findings are not applied universally to all permanency planning hearings but instead are conditioned on specific circumstances (e.g., a permanency planning hearing involving a child who is 14 years old or older, or what is ordered).
 This Checklist addresses the various circumstances and the different factors, findings, and options that apply to permanency planning hearings.
-USE TOGETHER WITH CHECKLIST 4, which contains additional required factors, findings, and options that apply.
+USE TOGETHERWITH CHECKLIST 4, which contains additional required factors, findings, and options that apply.